 - You can reallocate Chase credit limits only from personal to personal of from business to business.

-- Most report not being successful with reallocating a credit limit with Citi bank; some suggest talking to a supervisor and only then being successful.
+- Most report not being successful with reallocating a credit limit with Citi bank; some suggest talking to a supervisor or asking to be transferred to the credit analyst department and only then being successful.

 - Both cards will need to be open for six months.